Frequently Asked Questions (F.A.Q.s)

 | Go to Top of Page | Return to Index |

-What are advantages of learning to drive through DTAL?
+What are advantages of learning to drive through the DriveSafe NT program?

-DTAL seems to be unique to the Northern Territory, no other Australian state or territory has a similar program that I know of..
+DriveSafe NT is unique to the Northern Territory, no other Australian state or territory has a similar program that I know of.
 The program has many advantages, in particular:

-• DTAL's competency-based log book is thorough and is designed to produce safe drivers.
+• DriveSafe's competency-based log book is thorough and is designed to produce safe drivers.

 It includes many aspects of driving that would not be normally be covered by training designed to simply pass a driving test e.g. DTAL log book competencies include cab drills, driving on the open road at speeds up to 100km/h, night driving, multi-point turns, reversing along a kerb, high-speed merging etc. (Learners are otherwise restricted to only 80 km/h in the NT).

-• The course is heavily subsidised (12 vouchers towards the cost of twelve 1-hour driving lessons/assessments are issued to each participant).
+• The course is heavily subsidised (10 electronic "e-vouchers" towards the cost of 10 1-hour driving lessons/assessments are available to each participant in 2 stages).

 • Students who complete the log book system also have the MVR test fee for their first test and the cost of issuing the provisional licence paid for.